ouspg/CompSec-return-templates/Lab5Template/README.md

 ```
 Paste PASSWORD_BYPASS.py here
+Paste whole script or just the part(s) you modified
 ```

-Screenshot of the python console after the script has correctly guessed the password
+Screenshot of the python console after your script has correctly solved the password

 ![ ](images/ChipWhispererplaceholder2.png  "Screenshot of the python console after the script has correctly guessed the password")